ReCEval: Evaluating Reasoning Chains via Correctness and Informativeness: Conclusion

-We presented \method{}, a framework for evaluating reasoning chains based on correctness and informativeness.
-We proposed reference-free metrics for measuring these properties that are based on entailment and pointwise \V-information, leveraging granular claims in reasoning chains called Reasoning Content Units (RCUs).
-Our method considerably outperforms previous baseline metrics, as shown by meta-evaluation on multiple datasets.
+We present \method{}, a framework for evaluating reasoning chains based on correctness and informativeness.
+We propose reference-free metrics for measuring these properties that are based on entailment and \textsc{pvi}, leveraging granular claims in reasoning chains called Reasoning Content Units (RCUs).
+Our approach considerably outperforms previous baseline metrics, as shown by meta-evaluation on multiple datasets.
 We also perform detailed analysis of our metrics and demonstrate that \method{} is effective in various settings, and leads to downstream improvement in task performance.